-Many version control systems use a lock-modify-unlock model to address this problem.
-In such a system, the repository allows only one person to change a file at a time.
-First Harry must "lock" the file before he can begin making changes to it.
-Locking a file is a lot like borrowing a book from the library; if Harry has locked a file, then Sally cannot make any changes to it.
-If she tries to lock the file, the repository will deny the request.
+Many version control systems use a lock-modify-unlock model to address the problem of many authors clobbering each other's work.
+In this model, the repository allows only one person to change a file at a time.
+This exclusivity policy is managed using locks.
+Harry must "lock" a file before he can begin making changes to it.
+If Harry has locked a file, then Sally cannot also lock it, and therefore cannot make any changes to that file.
 All she can do is read the file, and wait for Harry to finish his changes and release his lock.
-After Harry unlocks the file, his turn is over, and now Sally can take her turn by locking and editing.
+After Harry unlocks the file, Sally can take her turn by locking and editing the file.
 Figure 2.3, "The lock-modify-unlock solution" demonstrates this simple solution.